ayurmedia/atom-sync/README.md

 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)[![Build Status](https://travis-ci.org/dingjie/atom-sync.svg?branch=master)](https://travis-ci.org/dingjie/atom-sync)

-> This package is a clone of atom-sync and has a patch to use cygwin emulation on Windows.
+> This package is a clone of atom-sync and has a patch to use cygwin (or Windows Subsystem for Linux) emulation on Windows.
 If you install "openssh rsync" on windows via cygwin (https://cygwin.org), then you can use the plugin also on Windows which then emulates the rsync inside cygwin.
 You need to put your C:/cygwin/bin/ in to %PATH% so that ssh and rsync are used on cmd.exe or atom.exe .